 Although there might be a long line of fellow travelers impatiently waiting behind you at the car rental counter, do not rush through your time there.
 Before you walk away with the keys, make sure you’ve reviewed all parts of your contract.
 If you don’t understand any part of the document, ask questions.
 Don’t agree to or decline any insurances unless you are clear about the product.
 One of the most frequent complaints we receive is from consumers who signed the rental contract without reading it and incurred unnecessary charges as a result.
+(See: A drunk driver smashed into my car rental!
+Why did I get a $22,158 bill?)
 Read the contract before you sign it!

 - Confirm hours of operation

 Many rental car locations, especially ones located off-airport, have hours of operation that might not fit your schedule.
 These outlets will have specific instructions for off-hour returns.
 You’ll want to be clear about those return protocols and follow them to the letter.
 If you discover at the check-in counter that you’ll be returning during off-hours, ask for specific instructions and note the agent’s name.
 And make certain you are clear as to the exact return location.
 You could incur hefty fees if you return the car to the wrong place as Andy Dupoy did back in October.